leowu82/IntroToAI_final_project/README.md

 ```
 You can download the trained model from [here](https://drive.google.com/drive/folders/146qbJXDoewV6p73qA4vFUPLgEmL7svVi?usp=drive_link) if you want it.

-# Testing
+# Usage
-To test the model, put the photo in the "input" folder and run following command:
+To test the model, we need to crop the face first.

+Put the photo in the "input" folder and run following command:
 ```python
 python face_detect.py
 ```
 The pretrained model of face detection is from [spmallick/learnopencv](https://github.com/spmallick/learnopencv/tree/master/AgeGender).

-After running the code, you will get the cropped face in "crop_input".
+After cropping the face, you will get the cropped face in "crop_input".

+Run following code, you will get predicted gender and age and the recommand music
 ```python
 python test.py
 ```